Wondahs/mongo_CRUD/README.md

    ```

 3. Set up environment variables:
-   - Create a `.env` file in the root directory and add your MongoDB connection string, database name aand collection name:
+   - Create a `.env` file in the root directory and add your MongoDB connection string, database name, collection name and items per page(for pagination):

      ```plaintext
      MONGO_URI=mongodb://localhost:27017
      DB_NAME=bookstore
      COLLECTION_NAME=books
+     ITEMS_PER_PAGE=10
      ```

+     Note that COLLECTION_NAME will be used as the endpoint.
+In this case, requests will be made to `/books/`

 ### Running the Application